Ramygala: School

 In 1781 the town established a parish school next to a new church after the old one was destroyed by fire.
 The school grew and expanded significantly in the 20th century.
 It built two new school buildings and a dorm.
 In 2005 it was named Ramygala Gymnasium.
 The school hosts a small museum dedicated to the local history and traditions.
-A new Neo Gothic church was built in 1897–1914.
-It has 3 aisles and 3 altars.
-It features only one bell tower.
-The tower was damaged during World War II, but was rebuilt in the 1950s.